Monthly Archives

 Crescent-Row-Bjpg

-They were visibly taken by both the rationalist and symbolic architecture of Crescent Row in Georgian Bath and dreamt up three parallel feminine universes to transcribe this impression into perfumes.
-The row concept was borrowed to create three perfumes representing three different kinds of women living as neighbors in three imagined interiors in Crescent Row and to quote myself (sorry!) as in "a Georgian twist on Friends".
-Each would have very characteristic personalities, home decors and perfumes to adequately represent them.
-The Eaux de Toilette were created together with François Demachy of LVMH and the companies Robertet and Firmenich.
+Maggie and Annie were visibly taken by the striking rationalist and symbolic architecture of Crescent Row in Georgian Bath in England.
+They dreamt up three parallel feminine universes to transcribe their impressions into perfumes.
+The row concept was used to create three perfumes representing three different kinds of women living as neighbors in three imagined interiors in Crescent Row as in "a Georgian twist on Friends", to quote myself.
+Each has very characteristic personalities, home decors and perfumes to adequately represent them.

-The press materials offer their own interpretation of who LeeLee, Sofia and Gina are but I thought that it would be amusing to try to decipher them mainly through personal olfactory impressions of the perfumes.
 None of the perfumes take themselves seriously but they are more complex compositions than the previous Benefit offerings.
-All three reveal common hints of cosmetics powder and alcoholic beverages to tie in with the brand's image and the perfume bottles directly inspired by a vintage lady's cocktail shaker from the Jazz Age exhumed from the sisters' grandmother's home.
-The symbolic aspect of the number three cannot be missed as it also encompasses three generations of the family that create Benefit.
-I have kept the order in which the perfumes are presented by Benefit because, as it turns out, they range from lighter to deeper with the added twists that the drydowns appear to be the reverse of the expected longevity, going from most lasting to less lasting.
+All three reveal common notes of cosmetics powder and alcoholic beverages to tie in with the brand's image and the perfume bottles directly inspired by a vintage lady's cocktail shaker from the Jazz Age exhumed from the sisters' grandmother's home.
+The symbolic aspect of the number three cannot be missed as it also encompasses three generations of the family that created and continue to nurture Benefit.

 leelee_bottle_B.jpg